Cognitive Behavioural Therapy

-Exposure and Response Prevention
+Exposure & Response Prevention And/Or Medication

 Exposure & Response Prevention

+Anxiety Canada has a great "Self-Help: Managing your OCD at home" tool which includes OCD worksheets.
 If planning to delve into OCD treatment, one must commit.
 Make sure you are ready.
-It is not easy, but it is worth it.
+It is not easy, but it is worth it

 If possible, find a psychologist while recovering from OCD.
 A psychologist is someone you can trust and tell all your thoughts.
 Yes ALL the thoughts!
 A psychologist can coach you to become your own therapist so you can learn to manage OCD on your own.
 Be sure to interview your psychologist.
 They must be professionally trained in ERP.
 It's also important to have a good relationship and connection.
 The aocdf has a list of therapists who are trained with ERP.

 Join a support group to meet others going through the same journey.
 There are several people who live with OCD.
 Sharing experiences reduces shame that accompanies OCD.
 Depending on your age, find the right group for you.

 You don't have to learn how to control your thoughts; you just have to stop letting them control you.

 Mindfulness - Mindfulness is the practice of focusing on present moments in a nonjudgemental way.
 Mindfulness practices can be particularly beneficial for OCD sufferers.
 They are often paired with Exposure Response Prevention Therapy (ERP), Cognitive Behavioral Therapy (CBT) and/or medication to improve OCD treatment.